On-Campus Research Opportunities

 If you are interested in research at Ouachita during the fall or spring semester, begin by contacting potential research mentors.
 A good mentor will help you identify a project idea and plan a feasible schedule.

-If you are interested in doing summer research at OBU in Summer 2021, you must complete an application.
+If you are interested in doing summer research at Ouachita in Summer 2023, you must complete an application.

 - Faculty research interests can be seen by clicking on the faculty name below.
 Please read through them to see which projects you are interested in.